ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Motivation

-Sadly, the report portrays Cardano fundamentally as an ecosystem of scarcity and lack:
+Sadly and unfortunately, the report portrays Cardano fundamentally as an ecosystem of scarcity and lack:

 - The report identifies a long-term economic risk to the sustainability of the Cardano network.
 The currently subsidized reward model is depleting.
 The report concludes that without a timely transition to a reward model funded by transaction fees, Cardano will not survive.
 Further, technologically the network currently cannot process enough transactions to fund a sustainable fee model.
 Complex development is underway in an effort to resolve the technological bottlenecks as soon as possible.